room-2135/omniroom/README.md

 Omniroom is divided into 2 parts:
 - a server that operates at the same time, as a signaling server and as a web server.

-    Signaling part: It's rôle is to manage websockets communications
+    Signaling part: It's role is to manage websockets communications

     Web server: To serve web pages to web browser clients